Harry84/DevOps-Core-Fundamental-Project/README.md

 ### Database

-I have instatiated both an SQL server and a virtual machine on the GCP.
+I have instatiated an SQL server on the GCP.
 I am connecting to my database schema via Workbench.

 ### CRUD Functionality